-Directed must be RIPA authorised Officers follow an individual or individuals over a period, to establish whether s/he is working when claiming benefit or off long term sick from employment.
+Overt Police Officer or Environmental Enforcement Officer on patrol Signposted town centre CCTV cameras (in normal use) Recording noise coming from outside the premises after the occupier has been warned that this will occur if the noise persists.
+Most test purchases (where the officer behaves no differently from a normal member of the public).
+Covert but not requiring prior authorisation Directed surveillance (must be RIPA authorised) CCTV cameras providing general traffic, crime or public safety information.
+Officers follow an individual or individuals over a period, to establish whether s/he is working when claiming benefit or off long term sick from employment.
 Test purchases where the officer has a hidden camera or other recording device to record information which might include information about the private life of a shop-owner, e.g. where s/he is suspected of running his business in an unlawful manner.
-Intrusive or interfering with private property - Note: The Council cannot use RIPA to authorise this Planting a listening or other electronic device (bug) or camera in a person's home or in/on their private vehicle/person.
+Intrusive surveillance or interfering with private property - Note: The Council cannot use RIPA to authorise this - Planting a listening or other electronic device (bug) or camera in a person's home or in/on their private vehicle/person.